25i (25i-NBOMe): Dangers of Synthetic Acid

 In fact, 25i has proven deadly for so many people that the Drug Enforcement Administration (DEA) classified the substance a Schedule I drug.
 This is the most restricted class of drugs, according to the Controlled Substances Act (CSA), including a list of intoxicants the federal government has deemed dangerous and addictive, with no medical use.

-The effects of 25i can last for 6-10 hours when taken under the tongue or dissolved against the cheek.
+25i effects can last for 6-10 hours when taken under the tongue or dissolved against the cheek.
 When snorted, the substance’s effects last for 4-6 hours.
 Again, 25i is a new synthetic drug with unpredictable effects, and some doses have reportedly lasted as long as 12 hours.

 Signs of 25i intoxication include: